SixLeopard/FloodHelp/README.md

 contains all the api routes, there inputs and there outputs
 #### /FontEnd/flood-help/README.md
 General README for front end
+#### /Dependencies.md
+list of all the dependencies for the entire project

 # Project Brief
 ### 12S: Flood Help - Enhanced Flood Preparedness and Response